GiganticBucket/EmoteWallPlugins/README.md

 ## Options/Testing

-Extensions can provide an array of `IEditableOption`s, which provide two behaviors:
+Plugins can provide an array of `IEditableOption`s, which provide two behaviors:

 1. Read/write to URL query string
 2. Textbox hookup in config panel for live adjusting of values

-Extensions can also provide an array of `ITestButton`s, which are shown in the config panel view for easier testing.
+Plugins can also provide an array of `ITestButton`s, which are shown in the config panel view for easier testing.

 ## Built-in Configurers/Behaviors

+*This part of the API is **very** subject to change*

-Extensions can attach their own custion Configurers/Behaviors, but the following are provided by default. *This part of the API is very subject to change.*
+Plugins can attach their own custion Configurers/Behaviors, but the following are provided by default.

 Configurers: